bcgsc/tigmint/README.md

 + `draft`: Name of the draft assembly, `draft.fa`
 + `reads`: Name of the reads, `reads.fq.gz`
-+ `gsize`: Haploid genome size of the draft assembly organism.
++ `G`: Haploid genome size of the draft assembly organism.
 Used to calculate `span` parameter automatically
 + `span=20`: Number of spanning molecules threshold.
 Set `span=auto` to automatically select span parameter (currently only recommended for `tigmint-long`)
 + `cut=500`: Cut length for long reads (`tigmint-long` only)
 + `longmap=ont`: Long read platform; `ont` for Oxford Nanopore Technologies (ONT) long reads, `pb` for PacBio long reads (`tigmint-long` only)